 Square-free reduction cannot increase the deductive power of the proof rule DRI because its premise is necessary and sufficient to prove invariance of real algebraic sets, which is unaffected by applying SF reduction.
 However, the computational impact of using square-free reduction with DRI remains an interesting question.
 Empirically, we observed a better performance of DRI when the SF reduction is applied first.
 In addition to lowering the degrees of the involved polynomials (as it did for Lie-based proof rules), we observed that the order $N{\rm SF}$ for SF(h) is always lower than the order N for h.
-We, therefore, conjecture $N{\rm SF} \leq N$ .
-However, we identified an example for which square-free reduction resulted in a significant (×100) computational overhead (see [10, Section 5.3]) due to the ideal membership checking (which we perform using Gröbner bases with reverse lexicographic monomial ordering).
-In our implementation of DRI, called DRIopt in the sequel, we use the square-free reduction only as a pre-processing step for the quantifier elimination problems in the premise of DRI.
+We, therefore, conjecture $N{\rm SF} \leq N$.
+However, in Ex.
+1 below, the square-free reduction resulted in a significant (×100) computational overhead due to the ideal membership checking (which we perform using Gröbner bases with reverse lexicographic monomial ordering).